Christiana Mariana von Ziegler

 Christiana Mariana von Ziegler (28 June 1695 – 1 May 1760) was a German poet and writer.
-She is best known for the texts of nine cantatas, which Johann Sebastian Bach composed after Easter of 1725.
+She is best known for the texts of nine cantatas, which Johann Sebastian Bach composed after Easter in 1725.

 Biography

 Christiana Mariana Romanus was born in Leipzig, where her father served as mayor in 1701.
 She began her literary career after the death of her second husband, Captain von Ziegler in 1722.
 She returned to Leipzig, where she lived in the family home, the Romanushaus, with her mother.
-Her father had received a long-term prison sentence for financial irregularities.
+Her father Franz Conrad Romanus (1671–1746) had received a long-term prison sentence for financial irregularities.
 Despite the difficult family circumstances, the house became a literary and musical salon.
 Johann Christoph Gottsched encouraged her poetic activity.
 She became the first woman member of Gottsched's literary society, the Deutsche Gesellschaft.

 In 1741 she married for the third time and her literary activity ceased.

-She died in Frankfurt an der Oder.
+She died on 1 May 1760 in Frankfurt an der Oder, Germany.